Boebert in call refuses to apologize for anti-Muslim remarks

 In 2019, she suggested that Israel’s supporters are pushing U.S. lawmakers to take a pledge of “allegiance to a foreign country.”
 She was also pressured to apologized “unequivocally” for suggesting that congressional support for Israel was “all about the Benjamins baby,” a longstanding trope about Jews buying influence.

-House Democratic leadership intervened and directly rebuked Omar over the remarks.
+House Democratic leadership directly rebuked Omar over the remarks.